Fear And Frustration Over EPA Move To Kill Chemical-Disaster Protections

 The Environmental Protection Agency intends to block a proposal that would effectively shield companies from scrutiny about how they prevent and respond to chemical disasters.
 At a hearing Thursday, agency officials got an earful from dozens of people who live and work near refineries and chemical facilities across the country.

-Grandmothers, teachers, firefighters and community activists traveled to Washington, D.C. to urge the agency to block the proposal.
+Grandmothers, teachers, firefighters and community activists traveled to Washington, D.C., to urge the agency to block the proposal.
 Representatives from industry groups countered that they're already doing enough to keep people safe and that companies don't need more oversight.

 Obama-era rules require companies to routinely disclose which hazardous chemicals they use, share information with emergency planners, submit to outside audits and publish reports on the root causes of explosions and leaks.
 The regulations were supposed to take effect in March 2017, but earlier that year, groups representing the chemical and petroleum industries petitioned the EPA to reconsider.